jakeberv/avian_molecular_shifts/mtDNA_REASSEMBLY/README.md

-## Files related to assembly of off-target mtDNA.
+## Assembly of off-target mtDNA from Prum et al. 2015

 ---